XcalableMP/manual/en/template.rst

 =================================
-template Construct
+template directive
 =================================

-The template construct declares the name of a template and its shape.
+The template directive declares the name of a template and its shape.
 Templates are virtual arrays which used for data and work mapping.
 They can have multi-dimensional shapes.